TwinFan/XPMP2/README.md

 TCAS
 ----

-**WARNING:** This TCAS handling is still work in progress and pretty shaky.
+**WARNING:** TCAS handling is still work in progress.
-It does work under normal circumstances, but side effects show when disabling plugins or changing user/AI planes in mid-flight, that still need to be understood.
-Especially `NoPlane.acf` is still under development as it seems that the well-behaviour of X-Plane depends pretty much on it being well shaped.

 The previous TCAS hack no longer works as the used flight loop phases no longer exist and replacement phases aren't identical between Vulkan and Metal.

 XPMP2 uses a new approach: Instead of tricking X-Plane not to render AI planes it provides X-Plane with a valid aircraft file, which does not contain any object to draw:
 `NoPlane.acf`.
-So actually, two planes are drawn for each plane that is at the same time supported as AI multiplayer plane for TCAS: One by XPMP2, which really is visible, and `NoPlane.acf` on top of that by X-Plane, which is invisible as it consists of no objects.
+So actually, two planes are drawn for each plane that is at the same time supported as AI multiplayer plane for TCAS: One by XPMP2, which really is visible, and `NoPlane.acf` on top of that by X-Plane, which is (nearly) invisible as it has (nearly) no visible objects.
-This has the same effect in the internal map: The X-Plane version of the plane is invisible, only the track marks unveil that X-Plane is tracking its AI multiplayer planes.
+This has the same effect in the internal map: The X-Plane version of the plane is (nearly) invisible, only the track marks unveil that X-Plane is tracking its AI multiplayer planes.

 When releasing AI control with `XPMPMultiplayerDisable()` then the planes types,